jmodares/UB-ANC-Agent/README.md

 The **UB-ANC Agent**, which is the software that controls the drone, is designed to be compatible with any flight controller that supports the popular Micro Air Vehicle Communications Protocol, [MAVLink](http://mavlink.org).
 With its modular design, UB-ANC Drone provides tools for networking researchers to study airborne networking protocols and robotics researchers to study mission planning algorithms without worrying about other implementation details.
 Furthermore, we envision that it will facilitate collaborative work between networking and robotics researchers interested in problems related to network topology control and managing trade offs between mission objectives and network performance.

+For more information about the UB-ANC Ecosystem, please visit the [wiki](https://github.com/jmodares/UB-ANC-Emulator/wiki).

-Some information about the **UB-ANC Agent's API** can be found [here](https://github.com/jmodares/UB-ANC-Emulator/wiki/UB-ANC-Agent-API).
+Information about the **UB-ANC Agent's API** can be found [here](https://github.com/jmodares/UB-ANC-Emulator/wiki/UB-ANC-Agent-API).

 The **master** branch code is not commented.
 Please see the **clarity** branch, which includes comments, if you need help understanding the code.
 In addition to comments, the clarity branch includes some improved variable names and more command line features; however, it has not been thoroughly tested on actual drones.

 ## Build
-We now describe how to build the UB-ANC Agent to host on a drone or for use in the [UB-ANC Emulator](https://github.com/jmodares/UB-ANC-Emulator).
+Here, we describe how to build the UB-ANC Agent to host on a drone or for testing in the [UB-ANC Emulator](https://github.com/jmodares/UB-ANC-Emulator).

 ### Building for use on a drone
 The current version of UB-ANC Agent uses [QGroundControl 3.2](http://qgroundcontrol.com) as its main library.
 The build process explained here is targeted for 64-bit Linux (Debian compatible) platforms.
 We recommend using [64-bit Ubuntu 16.04](http://releases.ubuntu.com/16.04/).
 Before building the UB-ANC Agent, run the following commands to setup your system and install qmake: